SAF Medical Corps: Organisation

 The SAF Medical Corps is subdivided into six organisations: the Headquarters Medical Corps, the SAF Medical Training Institute (SMTI), the Military Medicine Institute (MMI), the Army Medical Service, the Navy Medical Service, and the Republic of Singapore Air Force Medical Service.

 The SAF Medical Training Institute provides vocational training for combat medics and combat medic specialists, who are then posted to the medical services of the Army, Navy and Air Force.

 The Military Medicine Institute provides specialised medical and dental services and in-patient care.
 It is also in charge of the operations of medical centres in all the camps and military bases in Singapore.

 The Force Health Group (FHG) was established in 2021 after restructuring of the Force Medical Protection Command (FMPC), to ensure medical protection against chemical, biological, radiological (CBR) and occupational health hazards.
 FHG focuses on comprehensive prevention, early detection and effective medical response against CBR threats.
 The Biodefence Centre (BDFC) identifies and institutes appropriate interventional measures for biological threats.
 It also manages infectious disease outbreaks and ensures that environmental and public health standards are maintained.

 The Medical Response Force (MRF) provides frontline medical support to the SAF during CBR incidents.
 The key accomplishments of FMPC include eliminating the risk of malaria on Pulau Tekong in 2007, formulating the SAF pandemic response plan during the 2009 swine flu pandemic and managing the 2015–16 Zika virus epidemic.
-Partners such as the Centre for Infectious Disease Epidemiology and Research (CIDER) also contribute to the SAF's ability to diagnose, detect and respond to infectious disease and biological threats.
+Partners such as the Centre for Infectious Disease Epidemiology and Research (CIDER) also contribute to the SAF's ability to diagnose, detect and respond to infectious diseases and biological threats.